Start free trial

 and Logical and {{age}} > 18 and {{age}} < 65 ?
 “Adult” : “Other”

-or Logical or {{priority}} == 1 OR {{priority}} == 2 ?
+or Logical or {{priority}} == 1 or {{priority}} == 2 ?
 “High” : “Low”

 ( ) Grouping {{hours}} * ( {{minutes}} / 60 )